 Some suggestions for working with elastic yarn: the nature of the fabric created when knitting with elastic ie in FI is greatly affected by the yarn used, the elastic used, and the pattern being knit.
 Larger swatches than usual are required to estimate gauge for use of the resulting fabric in garments, at least 100 sts by 100 rows.
-If using a pre drawn motif, doubling width and height may be a quick way to make up for “shrinkage” of pattern.
+If using a pre-drawn motif, doubling width and height may be a quick way to make up for “shrinkage” of the pattern.
 As with all fussy yarns make certain the elastic flows freely and is not getting hung up on the bottom of the cone.
 Sometimes if loose tension is not enough to make it manageable, the upper tension dial may be bypassed completely.
-Edges of fabric will be cleaner if the elastic knits on the end needles at least every other row.
-This is one fabric that benefits by use of weights.
-Steaming helps the elastic to spring back after finishing the piece, test small areas and best temp on your own iron.
+Edges of fabric will be cleaner if the elastic knits on the end needle at least every other row.
+This is one fabric that benefits from the use of weights.
+Steaming helps the elastic to spring back after finishing the piece, test small areas, and best temp on your own iron.

-A series of publications using a technique published much earlier in japanese books as swatch samples “magic cables” by Ricky Mundstock, tuck stitch and hooking up / ruching stitches combine to create the illlusion.
+A series of publications using a technique published much earlier in Japanese books as swatch samples “magic cables” by Ricky Mundstock, tuck stitch, and hooking up / ruching stitches combine to create the illusion.

 more to follow